valenjet/upskill-in-testing-with-python/code/ch02/README.md

 1 failed, 22 passed in 0.02s
 ```

-We have 1 failed test; just what we're looking for!
+Now, we have our 1 failed test.
+Just what we're looking for!

-### I9-S3: Code (green 🟩)
+### I9 - Step 3: Code (green 🟩)

-Add the formatted message string to the `assert` statement as shown and save:
+Add the formatted message string to the `assert` statement, as follows:
 ```python
 # temperature_converter.py